freeorion/freeorion/default/scripting/README.md

 pre-built.  **This file and at least one entry are required.**
 * starting_unlocks/fleets.inf  -  Fleets each player starts with.  **This file and at least one entry are required.**
+* empire_colors.xml  -  Color options available for empires to select from.
+**This file containing at least one GG::Clr node is required.**

 ## filename guidelines